Azure/aks-engine/docs/topics/azure-api-throttling.md

 - 1.17.5
 - 1.18.2

-If you are running a cluster older than the above versions, you may use [`aks-engine upgrade`](upgrade.md) if your cluster lifecycle workflow has been validated to successfully use `aks-engine upgrade`.
-In practice, `aks-engine upgrade` takes ~10 minutes per node in sequence (and may in fact have issues due to active subscription throttling), and so it's not the best option for real time, responsive remediation.
-The best, quick path forward, will be to stop all active Kubernetes components that interface with Azure APIs (e.g., controller-manager, cluster-autoscaler), update those component specs so that they use a newer, optimized version of the Azure cloudprovider, wait ~15-30 minutes, and then restart those components.
+We will demonstrate a real-time, in place remediation that updates the Azure cloudprovider runtimes to a newer version.
+This requires that we stop all active Kubernetes components that interface with Azure APIs (e.g., controller-manager, cluster-autoscaler), update those component specs so that they use a newer, optimized version of the Azure cloudprovider, wait ~15-30 minutes, and then restart those components.

 ## Stop controller-manager

-The easiest way to do this is to hop onto every control plane VM and stop the kubelet systemd job.
+The easiest way to stop the controller-manager is to stop the kubelet systemd job on every control plane VM.
 Assuming that they all share the same SSH keypair, and that the `azureuser` system user permits that SSH keypair for login:

 ```
 $ ssh-add -D && ssh-add <path to SSH private key>